carls113/RCAC-temp-hpc-exchange/docs/source/week4/multinode.rst

    JOBID      USER         ACCOUNT     NAME          NODES   CPUS  TIME_LIMIT ST TIME 19804935   username   lab_queue     hostname.sh       2    256    00:10:00 PD 00:00

+If you don't see anything in the output of `squeue \-\-me`, that's because your job already finished.
+We will discuss how to see past jobs in the next section:
+:doc:`history`.
+If this happens, use the job ID that was put out by the
+`sbatch` command.

 Remember that the job ID will be used for the output filename (e.g.
 `slurm-19804935.out`).
 You can use